ballerina-platform/module-ballerinax-java.jdbc/README.md

     [![Github issues](https://img.shields.io/github/issues/ballerina-platform/ballerina-standard-library/module/java.jdbc.svg?label=Open%20Issues)](https://github.com/ballerina-platform/ballerina-standard-library/labels/module%2Fjava.jdbc)
   [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-The JDBC library is one of the standard library modules of the<a target="_blank" href="https://ballerina.io/"> Ballerina</a> language.
+The JDBC library is one of the standard library packages of the<a target="_blank" href="https://ballerina.io/"> Ballerina</a> language.

 It provides the functionality required to access and manipulate data stored in any type of relational database that is accessible via Java Database Connectivity (JDBC).

-For more information on the operations supported by the `jdbc:Client`, which include the below, go to [The JDBC Module](https://ballerina.io/learn/api-docs/ballerina/java.jdbc/).
+For more information on the operations supported by the `jdbc:Client`, which include the below, go to [The JDBC Package](https://ballerina.io/learn/api-docs/ballerina/java.jdbc/).

 - Pooling connections
 - Querying data